JazBom/Project-4/README.md

 **Current app issues**

-The login functionality is currently limited to a simple hash being performed on the password entered by the user, which is then stored in the user database in Postgres.
-A user (name: 'Jess', password: 'abc123') has been seeded, but had to be input on the console using Ruby.
-The functionality to add a user via the CRUD routes (for example, in Postman) is still being developed.
-Password security will be further enhanced using salting techniques.
+Login - Password security will be enhanced using salting techniques (the login functionality is currently limited to a simple hash being performed on the password entered by the user, which is then stored in the user database in Postgres).

-The database Postgres is SQL, but does not currently contain any entities that relate to each other - this will be added in the future.
-For example, the menu categories are hard-coded, but will be transferred to a table in Postgres and front/back-end code updated to integrate this (e.g. adding 'hasmany :menuitems' to the category model in the back-end, e.g. rendering front-end drop-down category input in the admin UI menu form based on get-all category database instances).
+Protected routes - Security will be enhanced by extending JWT token use to checking by API when data is called, and the current logged-in property using state updated to a function that can be invoked by children components to check the existance in local storage of the JWT token.

 **Future plans**

-I plan to add scheduling functionality for the menu item update - so, for example, the admin can add items one day but schedule them to appear at midnight on Sunday night, or add a 'special' that appears only on a particular day of the week.
+I plan to add scheduling functionality for the menu item update - for example, the admin can add items one day but schedule them to appear at midnight on Sunday night, or add a 'special' that appears only on a particular day of the week.

 An 'order online' function will be added and integrated with full stack functionality, so that customers can both order coffee and food ahead of time (or the cafe's preferred app for this integrated), and also order and pay for groceries from the cafe's newly established in-house corner-store.